 This year Katrina’s Dream is holding an event at the United Nations.
 Click here to see the Agenda

-| To the Delegates and Attendees of the 63rd United Nations Commission on the Status of Women Conference: |
+|To the Delegates and Attendees of the 63rd United Nations Commission on the Status of Women Conference:

 The proposed U.S. Constitutional Equal Rights Amendment will:

-Address the pressing need for access to reproductive health care and providing a path for low-income women to receive such services as cancer screenings, birth control information, prenatal care
+Address the pressing need for access to reproductive health care and providing a path for low-income women to receive such services as cancer screenings, birth control information, prenatal care and safe legal abortions.

 Help underscore arguments for improved funding for the Violence Against Women Act (VAWA) which in its 20-year history has never been funded sufficiently to meet documented need.